ImageMagick v6 Examples --

 Images using this operator should NOT contain any alpha channel.

-For example, lets make a grey scale moon image (which is easy to draw), then use it as a mask for a blue plasma gradient, to produce a nice mottled looking blue moon.
+For example, make a grey scale moon image (which is easy to draw), then use it as a mask for a blue plasma gradient, to produce a nice mottled looking blue moon.

 convert -size 70x70 xc:black -fill white -draw 'circle 35,35 35,5' \